charliepark/classy-css/README.md

 ### Give Your CSS Classes Descriptive Names

 Instead of trying to decipher cryptic names when you're reading your code in a year or two, it's better to give your CSS classes descriptive names.
-So instead of `.postDate`, call it `.post-metadata-`
+So instead of `.postDate`, call it `.post-metadata-date` or something similar.
+One of the benefits of long, descriptive names is that it makes it trivial to do a find-all to see where your code needs to be updated / tweaked / adjusted.
+(See Pamela Fox's post, [A Tale of Two Bootstraps: Lessons Learned in Maintainable CSS](http://blog.pamelafox.org/2012/12/a-tale-of-two-bootstraps-lessons.html), for something related.)

 ### How to Name Your Clases ###